 Do you have any advice on days out at the park or beach for a child with vision impairment?

 There are so many benefits to taking children with vision impairment to the park or beach.
-With a bit of planning and preparation you can make your day out enjoyable and make sure your child gets the most from the experience:
+With a bit of planning and preparation you can make sure your child experiences and enjoys everything they can on your day out.

 Parks and playgrounds

-A trip to the local park or playground can be an excellent opportunity for children to develop their confidence, hone their social skills and gain independence outside of the home or school environment.
+Trips to the local park or playground can be excellent opportunities for children to develop their confidence, hone their social skills and gain independence outside of the home or school.

-Once they feel confident in their surroundings, encourage your child to use the park facilities.
-They may need support with some – and not all activities will be suitable or enjoyable – but introducing an element of risk is important to encourage confidence in all children.
+When they feel confident in their surroundings, encourage your child to use the park as they’d like.
+They may occasionally need support with some activities and not everything may be suitable or enjoyable.
+Introducing an element of challenge or perceived risk encourages confidence in all children.
 Don’t be afraid to let them enjoy themselves; children are resilient!

 The beach, sand and water

-A trip to the beach provides a child with vision impairment access to a range of sights, sounds, scents, and textures.
-Whilst this can be a rewarding experience, for some children, it can bring a lot of new sensory information all at once.
+The beach provides a child with vision impairment access to a range of sights, sounds, scents, and textures.
+This can be a rewarding experience that brings a lot of new sensory information.
+Remember children need time to process new environments.
 Child’s Play (a company that creates books about learning through play) produces a tactile book entitled ‘Off to the Beach,’ which you could look at with your child to prepare them for their first experience.

-Sand can provide lots of textural fun.
+Sand provides lots of textural fun.
 When wet, you can mould it to make shapes.
 You can also hollow out pathways that you can run water down and feel the flow of the water.
 You can also collect seaweed, shells and pebbles to create mosaic style pictures.

 Gaining confidence around water is an important life skill for any child.
 Always check the safety information at individual beaches and ensure you are aware of tide times, safe swim areas and availability of lifeguards.

-Further advice on days out can be found on RNIB's Messy and Muddy webpage.
+Further advice on days out can be found in our Messy and Muddy outdoor play guide:

 Did this answer your question?